 Gastroschisis may be suspected after blood tests in the mother.
 A fetal ultrasound will show if there are intestines outside of the abdominal wall.
-Early diagnosis will help make birth and treatment plans.
-Gastroschisis not diagnosed before birth will be apparent as soon as the child is born.
+Early diagnosis will help guide birth and treatment plans.
+If it is not found before birth, then it will be found as soon as the child is born.

-The intestines are often damaged.
-Your baby may have difficulty with digestion and need supportive care.
-Medications may include:
+The intestines are often harmed.
+Your baby may have problems with digestion and need care.
+Medicines are:

-Large defects may require several surgeries over a long period of time.
+Large defects may need many surgeries over a long period of time.